refaldiputra/deep-ortho/README.md

 `python main.py trainer.optimizer_enc.weight_decay=1e-2`

-A folder ./outputs, ./data , and ./models will be automatically created
+A folder `./outputs`, `./data` , and `./models` will be automatically created

-You also need to login to wandb in case you want to use it.
+You also need to log in to wandb in case you want to use it.

 ## What's in the report?

-The report `report.pdf` contains summary of the paper with more details on math but for simpler review can be found in this [Notion page](https://pumped-ring-6b0.notion.site/Implementation-of-Deep-Orthogonal-Hypersphere-Compression-for-Anomaly-Detection-ICLR-24-5ee46279f1d5410b88ee9267b4e48950?pvs=4).
+The report `report.pdf` contains a summary of the paper with more details on math but for simpler review can be found in this [Notion page](https://pumped-ring-6b0.notion.site/Implementation-of-Deep-Orthogonal-Hypersphere-Compression-for-Anomaly-Detection-ICLR-24-5ee46279f1d5410b88ee9267b4e48950?pvs=4).

 ## My implementation vs them?

-This is the DOSHC result AUC mine vs them in CIFAR-10 dataset.
+This is the DOSHC result from the AUC mine vs them in the CIFAR-10 dataset.

 Class | My Implementation | Their Results
 --- | --- | ---